jreviews/jreviews-4-release/README.md

 # JReviews 4 Release notes

-JReviews 4 is currently in Alpha which means you shouldn't use it in a production site because the code is still a work in progress.
+JReviews 4 is currently in Beta which means you shouldn't use it in a production site because the code is still a work in progress.

 There's also a release [CHANGELOG](CHANGELOG.md) where you will find the most important changes between updates.